duynguyenbui/eHealthscape/README.md

 # Project for CT474 - Internship Summer 2024
-A reference .NET application implementing created by Duy Nguyen
+A reference .NET application implementing which is created by Duy Nguyen